 - Investing in a Thunder Shirt or calming aids.

 In short: The most important thing to do if your dog fears fireworks is to make sure they can’t escape by keeping them inside and closing your doggy door.
 Leaving some sort of sound on, investing in a Thundershirt, calming chews and training your dog can all help keep them calm.

 If you’ve had your dog for a while, you’re probably aware of whether they’re part of the estimated 40 percent of dogs that experience noise anxiety.

-Researchers used to believe that dogs that noise-anxiety was brought on by traumatic events; if your dog experienced something traumatic in their past related to loud noise or if they weren’t exposed to loud noises as a puppy, they were more likely to fear noise as an adult.
+Researchers used to believe that dogs that noise-anxiety was brought on by traumatic events or previous stressful situations; if your dog experienced something traumatic in their past related to loud noise or if they weren’t exposed to loud noises as a puppy, they were more likely to fear noise as an adult.